DeclanMc96/DeclanMc96/README.md

 - 👋 Hi, I’m @DeclanMc96
 - 👀 I’m interested in DevOps - Gaming - Coding
-- 🌱 I’m currently learning BSC Hons in Computing (Cyber Security)
+- 🌱 I’m currently studying BSC Hons in Computing (Cyber Security)

 <!---
 DeclanMc96/DeclanMc96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.